MicrosoftDocs/playfab-docs/playfab-docs/features/economy-v2/quickstart.md

 > [!NOTE]
 > Catalog/search filter, orderBy, and select fields use [OData](/odata/concepts/queryoptions-overview) as the query standard.

-## Part 2: Inventory and Virtual Currencies Overview
+## Part 2: Inventory and Virtual Currencies overview

 Inventory Items and Virtual Currencies are the two in-game ‘buckets’ of virtual goods that PlayFab supports for Player Entities.
 In order to use them, you: